dialpad/dialtone-legacy/docs/components/card.md

 ---
 title: Card
-desc: A card contains summary content and actions about a single subject.
+description: A card contains summary content and actions about a single subject.
 It can be used by itself or within a list, and is generally interactive.
 status: ready
 thumb: true
 figma: planned